yeison/SetSolver/README.md

 #Tests
 See src/test/java/set/SetSolverTest.java for examples of how to run the SetSolver

-It is possible to print the sets returned by the getPossibleSets in order to gain more insight on the sets produced.
+It is possible to print the sets returned by the SetSolver.getPossibleSets() method in order to gain more insight on the sets produced.

 #Command Line
 Alternatively, run the SetSolver from the command line.
 In order to do so, unzip SetSolver-1.0.zip